narendrasin19/TERRAFORM_FOR_AWS/Terraform_Create_RDS/README.md

 Make sure to replace placeholder values with actual values specific to your environment before applying the configuration.

 # =====================================================================
-# steps for accessing the EC2 instance and RDS MariaDB:
+# Steps for accessing the EC2 instance and RDS MariaDB:

 # Terraform Deployment and Access Instructions